 MT as a walled garden

 Don’t get me wrong there is a lot of value in MT.
-And with advances in NMT there may be a point where certain types of translation reaches human quality without humans.
+And with advances in NMT there may be a point where certain types of translation reach human quality without humans.
 But for now human quality requires humans as translators, reviewers, post-editors, or in some other role of the translation process.
 But this post is less about the merits of MT and more about the logistics of using MT at an enterprise.
 MT is the new walled garden.
 It replaces TMS products as a new form of customer lock-in.
 But the beneficiaries are no longer just translation agencies, but also big corporations.
 MT has also changed the once sacred rule that a customer’s data is private because a customer’s data is abstracted by the MT process.
 But that is a problem for another post.

 The productization of MT